tromp/cuckoo/README.md

 reference implementation, while the old one will remain as a somehwat faster memory-waster.

-Cuckoo Cycle remains tmto-hard assuming at least one bit per nonce is required.
-I offer a $1000 bounty for an implementation using less, with at most 100x slowdown.
+Cuckoo Cycle remains tmto-hard if using less than one bit per nonce causes a 100x or more slowdown.
+I offer a $1000 bounty for a hardness disproving implementation.

 The README in branch dave updates items 1), 6), and 7) below.